China | Greater Bay Area Sightings project

 Super Typhoon Ragasa | dramatic clouds as we approach Hong Kong | 21 September the day we arrived in Hong Kong

 Our first stop was Hong Kong after a stop-0ver in Taipei where we joined up with our WCETV hosts Billy and Grace Chung.
 The weird thing is that the last time I was in Kong Kong - some 56 years ago - a typhoon was approaching.
 And this time Super Typhoon Ragasa was headed towards the Greater Bay Area and was due to hit in three days.
 For the typhoon, back in the mid 1960s, we were on one of the USS President Lines ships heading to the Philippines where I was living with my mom and four of my brothers and sisters.
 We decided to stay on the ship which headed out to sea to face the typhoon.
 We were practically the only passengers on board and I remember being tossed about quite a bit and lots of breaking china.
-For a kid of seven or seven years old, it was actually alot of fun.
+For a kid of seven years old, it was actually alot of fun.

 Day One | Hong Kong